ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-prepare-a-simple-go-app-for-a-ci-environment.md

 ## Software life cycle

 Let me start with an example that will help us to get a better understanding for the following subsections.
+It shows how a developer's work on our application (_myapp_) should look like:
-A developer starts with a Git repository on their local machine.
+The developer starts with a Git repository on their local machine.
 It can be empty or, as in the current case, prepared for our internal automated pipelines (GitLab, [GitLab-runner](https://docs.gitlab.com/runner/){:target="_blank"}, [Jenkins](https://jenkins.io/){:target="_blank"}, and [Helm](https://helm.sh/){:target="_blank"}-v3).
 They want to add a new feature.
 After entering a few lines of new code, they decide to test their changes locally.